-The expressions on her horses’ faces are still clearly visible, and the delicate golden reins that Nike is using to control them are amazingly still extant.
-More than 100 individual pieces of gold were used to make the one surviving earring, which was created around the years 350-325 BC.
+The expressions on her horses’ faces are still clearly visible, and the delicate golden reins that Nike used to control them are amazingly still extant.
+More than a hundred individual pieces of gold were used to make the one surviving earring, which was created some time around the years 350 to 325 BC.

 Ancient Greek earring among countless treasures at Boston’s Museum of Fine Arts

-Boston’s Museum of Fine Arts, located on the historic city’s Huntington Avenue, houses many treasures from Ancient Greek as well as Egyptian and Mediterranean history.
+Boston’s Museum of Fine Arts, located on the historic city’s Huntington Avenue, houses many treasures from Ancient Greek as well as Egyptian and Mediterranean history in general.